lucylai96/lucylai96.github.io/research.md

 Updates coming soon...

 ### previously
-My undergraduate research days were spent in the [Yau Lab](http://yaulab.com/) at the [Baylor College of Medicine](http://www.bcm.edu/) .
-There I worked on developing a Bayesian inference model to explain repulsive multisensory cue interactions.
+My undergraduate research days were spent in the [Yau Lab](http://yaulab.com/) at [Baylor College of Medicine](http://www.bcm.edu/).
+There I worked on developing a Bayesian inference model for understanding multisensory time distortions.
 I presented this work at SfN 2016, IMRF 2017, and CCN 2017.

 I often fled north to escape hot Houston summers... :-)